SAC's Martoma gets nine years prison for insider trading

 NEW YORK Mathew Martoma, a former portfolio manager at billionaire Steven A. Cohen's SAC Capital Advisors LP hedge fund, was sentenced on Monday to nine years in prison for engaging in what authorities called the most lucrative insider trading scheme in U.S. history.

-U.S. District Judge Paul Gardephe in New York said he had to account for the "enormous" $275 million (171 million pounds) gain SAC obtained as a result of illegal trades in pharmaceutical stocks.
+U.S. District Judge Paul Gardephe in New York said he had to account for the "enormous" $275 million gain SAC obtained as a result of illegal trades in pharmaceutical stocks.
 Prosecutors said the trades were based on tips Martoma received about a clinical trial for an Alzheimer's drug.

 "I cannot and will not ignore that the gain is hundreds of millions of dollars more than ever seen in an insider trading prosecution," Gardephe said.